openedx/edx-platform/README.rst

 a Docker-based development environment.

-If you want to run your own Open edX server and have the technical skills to do so, `Open edX Ubuntu 16.04 64-bit Installation`_ has instructions to install it on an existing Ubuntu 16.04 server.
+If you want to run your own Open edX server and have the technical skills to do so, `Open edX Installation Options`_ explains your options.

 .. _Open edX Developer Stack: https://github.com/edx/devstack
-.. _Open edX Ubuntu 16.04 64-bit Installation: https://openedx.atlassian.net/wiki/display/OpenOPS/Native+Open+edX+Ubuntu+16.04+64+bit+Installation
+.. _Open edX Installation Options:  https://openedx.atlassian.net/wiki/spaces/OpenOPS/pages/60227779/Open+edX+Installation+Options

 License
 -------